 - Reduce your home's carbon footprint

 $50 contractor incentive for electric water heaters installed by a Program Participating Plumber or Electric Water Heater Installer

 - 40 – 49 gallon capacity with an Energy Factor, or EF, of 0.94 or greater

 - 50 – 65 gallon capacity with an EF of 0.95 or greater

 - 66+ gallon capacity with an EF of 0.93 or greater

 - Unit must be on the Qualified Water Heaters list at time of purchase

-- Incentive Application must be received within 90 days of purchase or installation
+- Incentive Application must be postmarked within 90 days of purchase

 - Electric water heater should be installed according to manufacturer installation instructions

 - Itemized invoice showing separate electric water heater equipment and installation costs must be submitted with incentive application when installed by a Program Participating Plumber or Electric Water Heater Installer